medialize/ally.js/docs/api/get/focus-redirect-target.md

 ## Notes

 * **NOTE:** Focus redirection is only tested and evaluated for situations where *script* shift focus, not pointer (mouse, touch) or keyboard.
-Identifying pointer focus behavior is an [open issue](https://github.com/medialize/ally.js/issues/99)
+Identifying pointer focus behavior is an [open issue](https://github.com/medialize/ally.js/issues/99).
+The `<label>` element is exempted from this limitation.

 ## Related resources